 Please see here for crystal glass making.
 Please see here for glass care.

 "A lovely idea that functions well and is wonderfully poetic thanks to the play of balance involved.
 The overall design of the vases radiates elegance and high quality."

 Jury statement - German Design Award 2017 winner for Excellent Product Design.

 Winner of the Enterprise Europe Network Award for new markets, 2014.

-Studio photographs by John R Ward.
+Studio photographs and film by John R Ward.

 Room-set photograph by Ruth Ward (no relative).

 Photograph of vases on wooden surface by Yeshen Venema for Not Just a Shop.